Tom Burr

 had an outstanding record as a pitcher.
 Burr later attended Williams

-College at Williamstown, Massachusetts, and signed with the New York
+College at Williamstown, Massachusetts, but signed with the New York

 After spending the early part of the season on the Yankees’ bench, and